University Carbon Footprint

 Greenhouse gas emissions by activity

-The large reduction in overall emissions between the years 2018 (55,388 t CO2eq) and 2020 (16,467 t CO2eq) can be attributed to the measures to contain and counteract the Covid-19 health emergency: the introduction of agile working for staff and online lectures for students led to a significant reduction in home-university travel.
+The sharp reduction in overall emissions between the years 2018 (55,388 t CO2eq) and 2020 (16,467 t CO2eq) can be attributed to containment measures taken in response to the Covid-19 health emergency: the introduction of remote work for staff and online classes for students led to a significant reduction in commuting between home and university.

-Due to the continuation of some lockdown periods, agile working and online lectures, although they have increased, they have not yet returned to pre-pandemic levels.
+Emissions for the year 2021, due to the continuation of certain lockdown periods, remote work, and online classes, although increased, have not yet returned to pre-pandemic levels.

-The home-university mobility of the university community therefore has a very significant impact in terms of emissions.
-To intervene on this front, as part of the Sustainable Multicampus Project, the Alma Mater supports various measures for sustainable mobility:
+Therefore, the commuting patterns of the university community have a significant impact in terms of emissions.
+To address this issue, as part of the Sustainable Multicampus Project, Alma Mater supports various measures for sustainable mobility: